While We're Young (film): Plot

 Josh attends a party for a screening of Jamie's film, which is met far more positively by Leslie and the hedge fund investor.
 A jealous Josh argues with Cornelia over Jamie's success, and they separate.
 Josh meets up with Darby, who is sick of Jamie's increasingly self-centered attitude and tells him about Cornelia kissing Jamie.
 Josh confronts Cornelia the next morning and denounces Jamie.

 While teaming up with his editor on cutting his film, Josh comes across footage for Jamie's film, finding evidence that suggests the meeting with Kent was actually staged.
 Finding him, Kent reveals that he was really friends with Darby, not Jamie, and that he was contacted by Jamie weeks before their shoot.
-Capturing his confession on camera, Josh goes to Jamie and Darby to confront him only to discover that a fed-up Darby is moving out and that Jamie is at the tribute celebrating Leslie at Lincoln Center.
+Capturing his confession on camera, Josh goes to Jamie and Darby to confront him, only to discover that a fed-up Darby is moving out and that Jamie is at the tribute celebrating Leslie at Lincoln Center.

 Josh confronts Jamie in private at the event, admonishing him for compromising the truth and genuineness of his story for dramatic purposes.
-Josh forces Jamie to admit the truth to Leslie, who excuses it, saying that it's a good story regardless of the fabrication.
+Josh forces Jamie to admit the truth to Leslie, who excuses it, saying that it is a good story regardless of the fabrication.
 Defeated, Josh admits to Leslie he was right about the edits needed on his film.
 Outside, Josh and Cornelia reconcile.

-One year later, Josh and Cornelia drive to the airport for a flight to Port-au-Prince, Haiti where they will adopt a newborn baby.
+One year later, Josh and Cornelia drive to the airport for a flight to Port-au-Prince, Haiti, where they will adopt a newborn baby.
 Josh finds an article in a magazine lauding Jamie as a filmmaking genius, which Cornelia and Josh pass off by admitting, "He's not evil, he's just young."
 They then watch a young child at the gate playing with an iPhone, studying him as if to imply that yet another generation with disparate ethics and morals is approaching.